PaddlePaddle/models/fluid/image_classification/dist_train/README.md

         --data_dir=../data/ILSVRC2012
     ```

-### Training Curve
+### Visualize the Training Process

-It's easy to draw the training curve accroding to the training logs, for example,
+It's easy to draw the learning curve accroding to the training logs, for example,
 the logs of ResNet50 is as follows:

 ``` text